ozten/browserid-devops/docs/VM_CLUSTER.md

 `$environment` is set to `production`

-In the future, we should probably have it set to `vmcluster` or something to keep our manifests managable between `stage`, `vmcluster`, and `production`.
+In the future, we should probably have it set to `intcluster` or something to keep our manifests managable between `stage`, `intcluster`, and `production`.

 == Testing ==
 === Email ===